 Leaky gut is commonly mentioned today in articles and blogs.
-You probably have wondered if you really have leaks or holes in your gut!
-Yes.
+You have probably wondered — can you really have leaks or holes in your gut?
+Yes!
 This can happen.
 Let’s get into the depth of it and see what the heck really leaky gut is.

-For instance, when you eat your burger, it is broken down into nutrients which are then absorbed from the lining of the Small intestine into the blood to be carried to the rest of the body.
+For instance, when you eat a burger, it is broken down into nutrients which are then absorbed from the lining of the small intestine into the blood to be carried to the rest of the body.

 The intestinal lining is made in a manner that it can only allow the nutrients to make its way out into the blood stream.
 This intestinal lining is extremely vulnerable to stressors like antibiotic use, psychological stress, pesticides, gluten, imbalanced bacterial flora, alcohol and caffeine.
 Due to this vulnerability, the lining is replaced every 72 hrs with new cells.

 Underneath the intestinal lining lies the immune system that is always on guard protecting and destroying stuff that should not be there, including viruses and bacteria.
 When there is an exposure to certain stressors as mentioned above, the lining gets damaged and allows undigested food particles other than nutrients to move out into the space.
 This activates the security guard (the Immune system) to mount an attack response.
 As the immune begins a war trying to get rid of the unwanted matter, inflammation begins.
 As this process continues, the leakier the lining gets creating a vicious cycle.